SocialGouv/emjpm/README.md

 ### Semantic releases

-Be carefull: New releases are deployed on production when pipeline end with success

 [On a successful `master` branch pipeline click on trigger the `Release` job.](https://gitlab.factory.social.gouv.fr/SocialGouv/emjpm/pipelines)

 To increase production deployment and avoid to run two pipeline, You can trigger release locally using `yarn release` script.